martinthomson/sdp-uks/draft-thomson-mmusic-sdp-uks.md

 {{!I-D.ietf-rtcweb-security-arch}}, this allows an attacker to bind their own identity to a session with any other entity.

-By substituting the the fingerprint of one peer for its own, an attacker is able to cause a session to be established where one endpoint has an incorrect value for the identity of its peer.
+By substituting the fingerprint of one peer for its own, an attacker is able to cause a session to be established where one endpoint has an incorrect value for the identity of its peer.
 However, the peer does not suffer any such confusion, resulting in each peer involved in the session having a different view of the nature of the session.

 This attack applies to any communications established based on the SDP `fingerprint` attribute {{!RFC8122}}.